The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 * Rewind: Once Charibert is targetable.
 * P5: Between Wrath of the Heavens and Death of the Heavens.
 * P6: Opener, and either during Wyrm’s Breath 2 or after Touchdown.
-* P7: During or after Gigaflare 1, during Akh Morn 3 / After first exaflare and after Gigaflare 2 (hold one minute burst for 20 seconds, only possible if 2-minute buffs are used during Wyrm’s Breath 2)
+* P7: During or after Gigaflare 1, during Akh Morn 3 / After first exaflare and after Gigaflare 2 (hold one minute burst for 20 seconds, only possible if two-minute buffs are used during Wyrm’s Breath 2).

 ## AoE for Mana Generation and Holding DPS